Lithuanians send nuclear plant back to drawing board

-VILNIUS (Reuters) - Lithuanians rejected a plan to build a nuclear plant to cut dependence on imports of Russian energy, in a non-binding referendum that does not kill off the project but leaves a question mark over its future.
+* Party leaders say project could still happen, but later By Christian Lowe and Andrius Sytas VILNIUS, Oct 15 (Reuters) - Lithuanians rejected a plan to build a nuclear plant to cut dependence on imports of Russian energy, in a referendum that does not kill off the project but leaves a big question mark over its future.

 Support for the plant in Lithuania, one of the European Union states most dependent on imported energy, waned after the Fukushima nuclear disaster in Japan last year.

-With results counted from all but a handful of Lithuania’s districts after Sunday’s referendum, 62.74 percent voted “No”, while 34.01 percent were in favor.
+With results counted from about three-quarters of Lithuania’s districts after Sunday’s referendum, 62.7 percent voted “No”, while 33.96 percent were in favour.

 Turnout was about 52 percent, just over the threshold to make the referendum valid.